 Step 4: Add New Brake Fluid

 The technician will add new brake fluid to the system, ensuring that it meets the manufacturer’s specifications.
-(See Also: Which Is the Brake in Car?
-Explained)
+(See Also: Which Way Do Brake Pads Go? – A Simple Guide)

 Step 5: Bleed the Brake System